Celebrating Diversity at the Puerto Aventuras International Film Festival (PAIFF)

 Directed by Hae Sun Hong (South Korea)

-Raised in the kitchen of her mother’s soondae-guk restaurant, Sunny grows up as a daughter of a single mother, dreaming of escape from generational poverty.
-Abandoned when she becomes pregnant, she migrates to Las Vegas where she works as a casino dealer while her son Jonah spirals into gang violence and imprisonment.
-Their story converges in an attempt at redemption through a high-stakes poker tournament.
+Meet Sunny, a young woman raised in her mother’s soondae-guk restaurant.
+Growing up as the daughter of a single mother, she dreams of escaping generational poverty.
+After being abandoned during her pregnancy, Sunny migrates to Las Vegas.
+There, she works as a casino dealer while her son Jonah struggles with gang violence and imprisonment.
+Their paths converge in a high-stakes poker tournament, leading to a quest for redemption.

 This debut feature from Korean American filmmaker Hae Sun Hong is a poignant meditation on identity, survival, and diaspora.
-Her bicultural perspective weaves together poetic realism, Korean heritage, and Western imagery to tell a story of scars, silence, and resilience.
-Hong’s theatre roots, family lineage, and commitment to socially conscious storytelling shine through in this bold and emotional first feature.
+Her bicultural perspective weaves together poetic realism, Korean heritage, and Western imagery.
+It tells a story of scars, silence, and resilience.
+Hong’s theatre roots and commitment to socially conscious storytelling shine through in this bold and emotional first feature.

 Best Documentary (Personal Journey): The Unfixing